Mendelson: Introduction to Mathematical Logic

 The original Ch.
 5 on effective computability starts with a discussion of Markov algorithms (again, unusual for a textbook), then treats Turing algorithms, then Herbrand-Gödel computability and proves the equivalence of the three approaches.
 There are discussions of recursive enumerability and of the Kleene-Mostowski hierarchy.
 And the chapter concludes with a short discussion of undecidable problems.
 In the later edition, the material is significantly rearranged, with Turing taking pride of place and other treatments of computability relegated to near the end of the chapter; also more is added on decision problems.
 Since the introductory texts mentioned in the Guide don’t talk about Markov or Herbrand-Gödel computability, you might want to dip into the chapter briefly to round out your education!

 I should mention the appendices.
 The first edition has a very interesting though brisk appendix giving a version of Schütte’s variation on a Gentzen-style consistency proof for PA.
-Rather sadly, perhaps, this is missing from later editions.
-The fourth edition has instead an appendix on second-order logic.
+Rather sadly, perhaps, this was missing from later editions though eventually restored in the sixth.
+The fourth edition adds an appendix on second-order logic.

-Summary verdict Moderately accessible and extremely important in its time (the first modern mathematical logic textbook), there is now really not so much reason to plough through this book end-to-end.
-It doesn’t have the charm and readability of Kleene 1952, and there are better, more modern, separate introductions to each of the main topics .
-You could skim the early chapters if you’ve never seen axiomatic systems of logic being used in earnest: it’s good for the soul.
-The appendix that appears only in the first edition is interesting for enthusiasts.
+You could skim the early chapters if you’ve never seen axiomatic systems of logic being used in earnest: it’s probably good for the soul.
+The appendix that appears only in the first edition and sixth is interesting for enthusiasts.
 Look at the section on non-standard analysis in the revised editions.
-If set theory is your thing, you should dip in to get the headline news about NBG.
+If set theory is your thing, you should dip and skim to get the headline news about NBG.
 And some might want to expand their knowledge of definitions of computation by looking at Ch.
 5.